Department of Public Works

 Dearborn Heights, MI 48125

-Yard waste season begins on April 1, 2013
+Yard waste season begins the week of April 6, 2015

 ABOUT THE DPW